 Renewal Cycle: 24 months

-Specific Fulfillment Requirements: 8 mandatory hours (3 – ethics, 2 – fair housing, 3 – split among the topics of emerging trends, real estate agency, real estate contracts, flood hazard areas, and the National Flood Insurance Program), 8 elective hours
+Specific Fulfillment Requirements: 8 mandatory hours (3 – ethics, 2 – fair housing, 3 – split among the topics of emerging trends, real estate agency, and real estate contracts), 8 elective hours

 Washington Real Estate Continuing Education Requirements